-(q) Net Loss Per Share
+(p) Net Loss Per Share

 Basic and diluted net loss per share is determined by dividing net loss applicable to holders of common stock by the weighted average number of shares of common stock outstanding during the period.
-Because there is a net loss attributable to holders of common stock during the years ended December 31, 2021 and 2020, the outstanding common stock warrants, stock options and restricted stock units ("RSUs") have been excluded from the calculation of diluted loss per share of common stock because their effect would be anti-dilutive.
+Because there is a net loss attributable to holders of common stock during the years ended December 31, 2022 and 2021, the outstanding common stock warrants, stock options and restricted stock units ("RSUs") have been excluded from the calculation of diluted loss per share of common stock because their effect would be anti-dilutive.
 Therefore, the weighted average shares used to calculate both basic and diluted loss per share are the same.
-Diluted net loss per share of common stock for the year ended December 31, 2021 excludes the effect of anti-dilutive equity instruments including 734,329 shares of common stock issuable upon the exercise of outstanding common stock warrants and 2,704,035 shares of common stock issuable upon the exercise stock options and release of RSUs.
-Diluted net loss per share of common stock then issuable upon the exercise of outstanding warrants and 2,112,980 shares of common stock then issuable upon the exercise of common stock issuable upon conversion of the Company's preferred stock, 4,200,497 shares of common stock issuable upon the exercise of outstanding common stock issuable upon the exercise stock options.
-The Company did not consider a two-class method of loss per share given that the Company's convertible participating securities do not participate in losses.
+Diluted net loss per share of common stock for the year ended December 31, 2022 excludes the effect of anti-dilutive equity instruments including 708,732 shares of common stock issuable upon the exercise of outstanding common stock warrants and 4,837,139 shares of common stock issuable upon the exercise stock options and release of RSUs.
+Diluted net loss per share of common stock then issuable upon the exercise of outstanding common stock warrants and 2,704,035 shares of common stock then issuable upon the exercise of stock options and release of RSUs.

-(r) Stock-Based Compensation
+(q) Stock-Based Compensation

 Compensation costs associated with stock option awards and other forms of equity compensation are measured at the grant-date fair value of the awards and recognized over the requisite service period of the awards on a ratable basis.
+Forfeitures are accounted as they occur by reversing any share-based compensation expense related to awards that will not vest.